UltraStar-Deluxe/USDX/plugins/README(Plugins Status).txt

+All plugins are cleared off the SDL stuff (basically SDL_GetTicks), the StrUtils and moduleloader unit and should work on all platforms.
+2009-May-23 KMS

 Mac OS X:
 The following plugins can be compiled and used after being put in to the plugins folder: Blind, 5000Points, Duell